+154.999 Penalty

-154.999 Penalty Appendix A: Permitted uses
+Appendix A: Permitted uses

-' 154.001 TITLE.
+§ 154.001 TITLE.

-This chapter shall be known and may be cited as the AZoning ordinance of the City of Lebanon, Kentucky@ or Athis chapter.@ The map referred to herein shall be known as the AZoning Map of Lebanon, Kentucky,@ or Athe Zoning Map.@ (Ord.
+This chapter shall be known and may be cited as the "Zoning ordinance of the City of Lebanon, Kentucky" or "this chapter."
+The map referred to herein shall be known as the "Zoning Map of Lebanon, Kentucky," or "the Zoning Map."
+(Ord.
 05-11, passed 12-12-05)

-' 154.002 AUTHORITY.
+§ 154.002 AUTHORITY.

 Kentucky Revised Statutes 100.201 gives legislative bodies and fiscal courts the authority to enact permanent land use regulations, including zoning and other growth management regulations, to promote public health, safety, morals, and general welfare of the city.
 The Lebanon Planning Commission and Lebanon City Council have fulfilled the regulations set forth as prerequisites to the adoption of this chapter.
-(Ord.
-05-11, passed 12-12-05)

-' 154.003 PURPOSE.
+§ 154.003 PURPOSE.